 Honestly, this is not a good choice if you are looking for a high-impact plant.
 You pretty much need to get on your knees to appreciate it, or else grow it in a container in a raised position.
 (Siting it where the pods will be backlit shows them off to best advantage, by the way.)
 If you enjoy growing rare plants and appreciate that beautiful things don’t have to last forever to be worthwhile, then I think you will love it as much as I do.
 It’s an exquisite little gem for full sun to light shade.

 I was lucky enough to get a few seeds of ribbed fringepod and grew it for the first time in spring of 2019.
-I’ve been keeping most of the small seed harvest to grow out more plants the following year, but so many people have expressed interest in growing this plant that I am parting with a few seeds here.
-Please, if you get some, collect the seeds and share them with others!
+I keeping most of the small harvest I get each year to grow out more plants the following year, but so many people have expressed interest in growing this plant that I am parting with a few seeds here.
+Please, if you get some, collect the seeds from your plants and share them with others!
 It is practically impossible to find them in the trade.